marcelrf/karenzathegame/README.md

 **1.4 Object**

-To score 10 points before the opponent does, or be the one with the highest score when the game ends.
+To score 10 points before the opponent does.

 2 The board and the cards